 The Dean’s Engineering Building Oval Club

 The Dean’s Engineering Building Oval Club was created to give the opportunity to more individuals and companies to make an investment in the Fitts-Woolard Hall Project (formerly the Engineering Oval Project.
 To underscore the importance of supporting the construction of the newly named Fitts-Woolard Hall, Dean Louis A. Martin-Vega and his wife, Mrs. Maggie Martin, gave a leadership gift to launch the new Dean’s Engineering Building Oval Club.
 Your gift of $50,000 to $100,000 toward the construction of Fitts-Woolard Hall gives you the honor of membership in this exclusive group of visionaries.
-As a member of the Dean’s EB Oval Club, you will receive permanent recognition with a donor profile in a central location in EB Oval and regular insider updates about the progress of the construction and information about the education and research that will be conducted in the classrooms and labs.
+As a member of the Dean’s EB Oval Club, you will receive permanent recognition with a donor profile in a central location in Fitts-Woolard Hall and regular insider updates about the progress of the construction and information about the education and research that will be conducted in the classrooms and labs.
 Club members are also invited to exclusive events, including hard hat tours of the space and the dedication of the new building.

 Endowed Professorships and the State of North Carolina’s Matching Grant Program